Language Assessment @ Bremen – who we are

 Our research interests and activities

-L@B group activities comprise of collaborative work on applied projects and research dealing with all issues around language testing and assessment.
-Current projects and research include, for instance, the alignment of local exams to the learning and teaching objectives referring to the Common European Framework of Reference (CEFR), research into language assessment literacy, or a multi-perspective and mixed-method research project on the linguistic integration of international students and students with a refugee background into the Higher Education context.
-Moreover, group members work in diverse fields, i.e., tutoring of autonomous language learners, the construction of integrated writing tasks, speaking assessment in the schooling context and the role of language assessment in transition phases.
+L@B group activities comprise the cooperation on applied projects and research addressing all issues in relation to language testing and assessment.
+Current projects include: the alignment of local exams to the learning and teaching objectives associated with the Common European Framework of Reference (CEFR), language assessment literacy, or a multi-perspective and mixed-method research project on the linguistic integration of both international students and students with a refugee background into the Higher Education context.
+Moreover, group members work in diverse fields, i.e., tutoring of autonomous language learners, the construction of integrated writing tasks, speaking assessment in the educational contexts, and the role of language assessment in transition phases.

-The coordinator of L@B is Claudia Harsch, Professor for Research into Language Learning and Teaching at Bremen University and Director of the Foreign Language Centre for the Universities in the Land Bremen.
-Between 2016-2019, Claudia Harsch was President of the European Association for Language Testing and Assessment (EALTA), and is currently the President of the International Language Testing Association (ILTA).
+Claudia Harsch is the coordinator of L@B is, she is Professor for Research into Language Learning and Teaching at Bremen University, and Director of the Languages Centre of the Universities in the Land Bremen.
+From 2016-2019, Claudia was the President of the European Association for Language Testing and Assessment (EALTA), and is currently the President of the International Language Testing Association (ILTA).